Nursing Documentation 101

 - You’ll also learn the basics of privacy and security.

-- You’ll leave this course with a broader understanding of what good charting looks like, as well as bad charting.
+- You’ll leave this course with a broader understanding of what effective charting looks like, as well as ineffective charting.

 Contact Hours Awarded: 2.5